Chapter Five: The Welcoming Committee

 Tara asleep in the captain’s chair, while Willow opened cabinets in search of something to eat.

+One signature practically hummed to him, but it always had to some degree.
+It was brighter than the others and practically called out to those who were willing to listen.
 Perhaps it was just him, though.
-He had been trapped on Earth for a very long time with little contact with the Force, and none with other Force sensitive beings aside from possibly this small one.
-Maybe that was what made her own signature stand out to him so much.
-Or perhaps it was because he knew what to look for and had always hoped that it was there.
-Whatever the truth was, the portal closing had left little doubt in his mind about her and what he had always suspected about her.
+He had been trapped on Earth for so long with little contact with the Force and no other Force sensitive beings aside from this small one.
+Perhaps that was what made her stand out to him so much, or perhaps it was because he knew what to look for and had always hoped that it was there.
+Whatever the truth was, the portal closing had left little doubt in his mind about her and what he had always suspected.
 He didn’t even need a blood test to confirm what he knew, though he was sure that the other Masters would.

 Particularly for one Knight, he suspected.
 Though for other obvious reasons, of course.